Windows Notepad

-Windows Notepad is a simple text editor for Windows; it creates and edits plain text documents.
-It was first released in 1983 to commercialize the computer mouse in MS-DOS.
+Windows Notepad (commonly known simply as Notepad) is a simple text editor for Windows; it creates and edits plain text documents.
+It was first released in 1983 to commercialize the computer mouse in MS-DOS, replacing the legacy MS-DOS Editor.

 History

 In May 1983, at the COMDEX computer expo in Atlanta, Microsoft introduced the Multi-Tool Notepad, a mouse-based text editor Richard Brodie had created as a stripped down version of Multi-Tool Word.
 Notepad had the ability to bold, underline or italicise text removed.
-All these programs were to support the release of the $195 Microsoft Mouse, with the mouse coming with Notepad or Word, sometimes both, depending on the date.
+All these programs were to support the release of the $195 Microsoft Mouse, with the mouse including Notepad or Word, sometimes both, depending on the date.
 Most visitors had never heard of a computer mouse before.
 The mouse began shipping in July.
 Initial sales were modest because it had no use other than running the programs included in the box (a tutorial, a Doodle drawing app, a musical piano app, Multi-Tool Notepad and/or Multi-tool Word.)

 The Multi-Tool product line began with expert systems for the Multiplan spreadsheet.
 On the suggestion of Rowland Hanson, Microsoft dropped the Multi-Tool brand name.
 Hanson's rationale was that "the brand is the hero" and people wouldn't automatically associate "Multi-Tool" with Microsoft.
 As a result, the Multi-Tool Notepad and the Multi-Tool Word became Windows Notepad and Microsoft Word, respectively.
 (Hanson also convinced Bill Gates to rename "Interface Manager" to "Windows" before the release of Windows 1.0.)

 Since then, Notepad has been part of Microsoft Windows.